erecluetzkendorf/agebutton/README.md

 For STRATO Webshops:

->Got to your main page
+1. Got to your main page
->Add a new Element
+2. Add a new Element
-  >Add HTML somewhere
+  -Add HTML somewhere
-  >Insert HTML Code
+  -Insert HTML Code